San Gabriel Valley Regional Food Recovery Program

 For questions, please reach out to Mackenzie Bolger, Senior Management Analyst (email@example.com).

-Participating cities for the Program's capacity assessments and education components include:
+Participating cities for the Program's Capacity Assessment include :

 La Canada Flintridge

-Participating cities for the Program's enforcement and inspection components include:
+Participating cities for the Program's inspection and/or hub development components include:

 La Canada Flintridge